Fereydunkenar

 Fereydunkenar (فريدونكنار) (Note: Also romanized as Fereidun Kenar, Fereydūn Kenār, and Fereydūnkenār; also known as Fāridūn Kinār and Qaşabeh) is a city in the Central District of Fereydunkenar County, Mazandaran province, Iran, serving as capital of both the county and the district.

 Demographics

 Population

-At the time of the 2006 National Census, the city's population was 34,452 in 9,278 households, when it was capital of the former Fereydunkenar District of Babolsar County.
+At the time of the 2006 National Census, the city's population was 34,452 in 9,278 households, when it was capital of the former Fereydunkenar District in Babolsar County.
 The following census in 2011 counted 36,192 people in 10,922 households, by which time the district had been separated from the county in the establishment of Fereydunkenar County.
 Fereydunkenar was transferred to the new Central District as the county's capital.
 The 2016 census measured the population of the city as 38,154 people in 12,606 households.